 The non-musical has also been fodder for Bryan’s imaginative compositional style.
 He’s a visual artist, former tattoo artist, and wields college degrees in Fine Arts and Psychology.
 The project boasts a thoroughly cultivated aesthetic that manifests itself in its name and in AeTopus visuals.
 The “Ae” suggests time, and the “Topus” loosely means place.
 The exotic overtones of the word also lend it an unspecified ethnic feel.

-Bryan’s current pair of releases, the full-length VARIANT, and its bass-heavy companion EP, Deep Variants, signal a fresh era of intrepid creativity.
+Bryan’s recent pair of releases, the full-length VARIANT, and its bass-heavy companion EP, Deep Variants, signal a fresh era of intrepid creativity.
 The compositions here are akin to sonic essays that feature loose melodic narratives.
 These tracks breathe, and feature delicate dynamic shifts and, at times, ominous ethereal textures.
 “My goal was to apply my existing musical instincts to longer-format pieces, and to not feel confined by my long-standing bite-sized, radio-friendly style,” Bryan shares.
 The EP Deep Variants powerfully reimagines the VARIANT source songs with a haunting low-end quality.

 Bryan grew up in a wonderfully imaginative self-curated fantastical world.
 As a teen, he enjoyed science fiction movies, graphic art and graphics-oriented literature, old-school video games, playing Dungeons and Dragons with his buddies, Heavy Metal magazine, classical music, and movie soundtracks from films such as the original Star Wars, The Dark Crystal and Blade Runner.
 “I hate to say I was on the ground floor of nerd culture,” he says with a good-natured laugh.
 “But, back then, there wasn’t the kind of appreciation for this stuff like there is now.”